 (B) For sources with complete permit applications submitted on or after January 1, 2003: D = (Q/40) x 30 km

 (C) D is the Ozone Precursor Distance in kilometers.
 The value for D is 100 kilometers when D is calculated to exceed 100 kilometers.
-Q is the larger of the NOx or VOC emissions increase from the source being evaluated in tons/year, and is quantified relative to the netting basis.
+Q is the larger of the NOx or VOC emissions increase above the netting basis from the source being evaluated in tons/year.

 (D) If a source is located at a distance less than D from the designated area, the source is considered to have a significant effect on the designated area.
 If the source is located at a distance equal to or greater than D, it is not considered to have a significant effect.

 (b) The Demonstration Method.
-An applicant may demonstrate to the Department that the source or proposed source would not significantly impact a nonattainment area or maintenance area.
+An applicant may demonstrate to DEQ that the source or proposed source would not significantly impact a designated area.
 This demonstration may be based on an analysis of major topographic features, dispersion modeling, meteorological conditions, or other factors.
-If the Department determines that the source or proposed source would not significantly impact thenonattainment area or maintenance area under high ozone conditions, the Ozone Precursor Distance is zero kilometers.
+If DEQ determines that the source or proposed source would not significantly impact the designated area under high ozone conditions, the ozone precursor distance is zero kilometers.

-(b) The amount and location of offsets must be determined in accordance with this subsection:
+(3) The amount and location of offsets must be determined using this section:

-(A) For new or modified sources locating within a designated nonattainment area, the offset ratio is 1.1:1.
-These offsets must come from within either the same designated nonattainment area as the new or modified source or another ozone nonattainment area (with equal or higher nonattainment classification) that contributes to a violation of the NAAQS in the same designated nonattainment area as the new or modified source.
+(a) For new or modified sources locating within a designated area, the offset ratio is 1.1:1.
+These offsets must come from within either the same designated area as the new or modified source or another ozone nonattainment area with equal or higher nonattainment classification that contributes to a violation of the NAAQS in the same designated area as the new or modified source.

-(B) For new or modified sources locating within a designated maintenance area, the offset ratio is 1.1:1.
+(b) For new or modified sources locating within a designated maintenance area, the offset ratio is 1.1:1.
 These offsets may come from within either the designated area or the ozone precursor distance.

-(C) For new or modified sources locating outside the designated area, but within the ozone precursor distance, the offset ratio is 1:1.
+(c) For new or modified sources locating outside the designated area, but within the ozone precursor distance, the offset ratio is 1:1.
 These offsets may come from within either the designated area or the ozone precursor distance.

-(D) Offsets from outside the designated area but within the Ozone Precursor Distance must be from sources affecting the designated area in a comparable manner to the proposed emissions increase.
-Methods for determining offsets are described in the Ozone Precursor Offsets definition (OAR 340-225-0020(11)).
+(d) Offsets from outside the designated area but within the ozone precursor distance must be from sources affecting the designated area in a comparable manner to the proposed emissions increase.
+Methods for determining offsets are described below.

-(11) "Ozone Precursor Offsets" means the emission reductions required to offset emission increases from a major new or modified source located inside the designated nonattainment or maintenance area or within the Ozone Precursor Distance.
-Emission reductions must come from within the designated area or from within the Ozone Precursor Distance of the offsetting source as described in OAR 340-225-0090.
+(4) Ozone precursor offsets are the emission reductions required to offset emission increases from a major new or modified source located inside the designated nonattainment or maintenance area or within the ozone precursor distance.
+Emission reductions must come from within the designated area or from within the ozone precursor distance of the offsetting source as described above.
 The offsets determination is made by either the formula method or the demonstration method.

 (a) The Formula Method.